RaftMLP: How Much Can Be Done Without Attention and with Less Spatial Locality?: RaftMLP

 \subsection{Channel Raft}

 Let us assume that several groups of feature map channels have correlations originating from spatial properties.
 Under this assumption, some feature maps would have some patterns across vertical or horizontal directions.
 To capture such spatial correlations, we integrate feature maps into the vertical and horizontal shuffle.
-As shown in Figure \ref{fig:raft-tmb}, this can be carried out by arranging the feature maps in $h'r \times w'r$, which is reshaping the $h'\times w'\times c$ tensor into a $h'r\times w'r\times c'$ tensor with $c'=c/r^2$ channels.
+As shown in Fig. \ref{fig:raft-tmb}, this can be carried out by arranging the feature maps in $h'r \times w'r$, which is reshaping the $h'\times w'\times c$ tensor into a $h'r\times w'r\times c'$ tensor with $c'=c/r^2$ channels.
 We then perform the vertical-mixing and the horizontal-mixing blocks for this new tensor.
 In this case, the layer normalization done in each mixing is for the original channel.
 We refer to this structure as channel raft.
 The combination of vertical- and horizontal-mixing blocks and the channel raft is called raft-token-mixing block in this paper.
-The pseudo-code for the raft-token-mixing block is given in Appendix \ref{appendix:pseudocode}.
+The pseudo-code for the raft-token-mixing block is given in Listing \ref{listing:raft-token-mixing}.
 The combination of raft-token-mixing block and the channel-mixing block is referred to as RaftMLP block.